mihaibujanca/dynamicfusion/README.md

 To use with .oni captures or straight from a kinect device, use `./build/bin/dynamicfusion_kinect <path-to-oni>` or `./build/bin/dynamicfusion_kinect <device_id>`

 ---
-Note: currently, the framerate is too low (5-6fps) to be able to cope with live inputs, so it is advisable that you capture your input first.
+Note: currently, the frame rate is too low (5-6fps) to be able to cope with live inputs, so it is advisable that you capture your input first.